 In general, students may wear blue jeans, athletic pants, t-shirts, athletic shoes or flip-flops (secondary students only).
 Adhering to the following expectations can make these days fun and enjoyable for students and faculty.

 - Clothing which is ill-fitting, tight, baggy, saggy, patched, faded, tattered, frayed, or torn is inappropriate.

 - Colored t-shirts with or without logos, etc., are acceptable.

-- Shorts must be mid-thigh or longer (no short-shorts).
+- Shorts must be at least mid-thigh or a minimum 7 inch inseam (including athletic shorts).
 Girls’ skirts/dresses to the top of the knee.

 - No tank-tops or off-the-shoulder tops.